runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10047-utility-x-json-processinng.md

   name: username
 ```

-It's related to `toJson(T,String)`, also will use pojo file to do this conversion
+It's related to `toJson(T,String)`, also will use pojo up.god.file to do this conversion

 ```java
     @Test